NYSE makes new push with the SEC for IPO alternative

 Several venture capital investors, including Benchmark's Bill Gurley, have criticized the traditional IPO structure, arguing it allows banks to sell stock at a discount to their clients, who can then reap large gains when the stock begins trading.

 The SEC already allows direct listings for companies that do not raise capital in the process.
-In 2018, music streaming business Spotify Technology SA SPOT.N was the first major company to go public through a direct listing, followed in 2019 by business communications platform Slack Technologies Inc WORK.N.
+In 2018, music streaming business Spotify Technology SA SPOT.N was the first major company to go public through a direct listing.

 (Reporting by Joshua Franklin in New York; Editing by Andrea Ricci)